MEET THE TEAM

 Stacie Mickelson, MA

 Stacie Mickelson is passionate about helping churches and leaders wrestle with difficult questions.
-She has a degree in Women and Gender Studies from the University of Massachusetts and a M.A. in International Development and Social Change from Clark University.
-With her husband, Elijah, Stacie lives in Jamaica Plain where they are teaching their daughter Eden to climb things, love Jesus, and roar like a lion.
+She holds a degree in Women's and Gender Studies from the University of Massachusetts and a Master of Arts in International Development and Social Change from Clark University.
+With her husband, Elijah, Stacie lives in Jamaica Plain, where they are teaching their daughters, Eden and Anna, to climb things, love Jesus, and roar like lions.

 21. Rudy-Mitchell.jpg